-For all of these below, to get involved or to learn more, contact the rectory at 773.764.3621 or firstname.lastname@example.org.
+For all of these below, to get involved or to learn more, contact Jim Potthast at the Rectory at 773.764.3621 or via email at email@example.com.

 For children in grades 1-7 who attend public or non-Catholic private schools, the Religious Education program provides a faith community for children and their families as they awaken, nourish, and deepen their awareness of God's presence in all things.
 In class, students and teachers seek to deepen their relationship with God through prayer and reflection.
 They learn about being a disciple of Jesus and a part of a community of faith and they learn how their lives can contribute to the Reign of God through service and the fostering of peace and justice in the world.
 The Religious Education program begins in September and concludes in May.
 Classes are held on Sunday mornings from 8:45-9:45 am.
 Sacramental preparation is an integral part of the curriculum for second and seventh grade.
 Students must have completed two full consecutive years of formation before celebrating First Communion or the Sacrament of Confirmation.